CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/assets.md

 ## Configuring your query

-Kubecost provides a variety of options for configuring your assets queries to view the information you need.
+nOps provides a variety of options for configuring your assets queries to view the information you need.
 Below is a table of the major configuration options, with in-depth explanations in this article for how they work.

 | Element                  | Description                                                                                                         |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------- |